 The Chemistry Laboratory houses a variety of analytical equipment including pH and conductivity meters, five analytical balances, six spectrophotometers, eight built-in draft hoods, twelve aspirators and eight melting point units.
 Research grade distilled water is generated by a Millipore Direct Q Distillation Unit.

 This hybrid student work area for hardware and software development was designed for the study of digital hardware, including microprocessors, microcontrollers, digital signal processing technology, and FPGA (Field-programmable Gate Array) integrated circuits.
 There are twelve computers in this laboratory which are linked together by a general-purpose interface bus to their own set of digital test equipment.

 The Computer Networking Laboratory is outfitted with the latest technology, including Hewlett Packard, Dell and 64-bit processor servers.
 Thirty Cisco routers and switches, patch panels, UPS systems, and TFTP servers are housed in 5-42U four-post server racks.
 Students work with CentOS Linux, Microsoft Server 2008, and Windows 7 operating systems while creating a multitude of network configurations.

 Concrete Laboratory (Annex Central 012)

-The major pieces of equipment include the sieve shakers, sample splitters, curing tank, drying ovens, and compression machine.
+The major pieces of equipment include two concrete mixers, sieve shakers, sample splitters, curing tank, and drying ovens.
 Students learn the fundamentals of concrete mix design and testing in this lab.
 Tests are run on aggregates as well as on the freshly made and hardened concrete.
 Students can measure the effect that different aggregate gradations, varying amounts of water, and the use of admixtures have on a concrete mix.